You are here

 - HEBRW 6103 - Biblical Hebrew Poetry

-For more information on Biblical Hebrew classes please contact Lauren Monroe.
+More information on Biblical Hebrew classes

 Ancient Egyptians spoke an Afro-Asiatic language that is related to Semitic languages such as Arabic and Hebrew, and North African languages such as Berber and Ethiopic.
 It has been a dead language since the 11th century CE, replaced by Arabic starting in the 7th century CE.